moeodeh3/pumpfun-livestream-bot/README.md

     yarn
     ```
 4. Create a `.env` file in the root directory and add your environment variables.
 An example `.env` file is provided for reference.

+### Getting Bot Token and Chat ID

+To get the bot token and chat ID, follow the instructions in this [gist](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a).

 ### Build